Skip to content

 The five gates run in order, but they are not one-way.
 The arc on Illustration 3.1 from G3 back to G2 is doing real work.
 Routing often discovers that the decomposition was wrong — a piece that looked independent turns out to share a data pipeline with another, or a piece that looked routable to rules turns out to hide a judgment.
 When this happens, the loopback is cheap.
 Pretending it did not happen is expensive.

-Routing errors swamp tool-choice errors.
+Routing errors swamp level-choice errors.
 A correctly chosen LLM, pointed at the wrong sub-problem, produces a well-evaluated answer to a question nobody asked.
-A correctly framed sub-problem, pointed at an imperfect tool, produces a close-to-right answer that a human can repair.
+A correctly framed sub-problem, pointed at an imperfect level, produces a close-to-right answer that a human can repair.
 The first is expensive to detect and more expensive to fix.
 The second is visible and cheap.
-The method holds tools back until G3 because the cost of a wrong tool is bounded by the cost of replacing the tool; the cost of a wrong route is bounded by the size of the engagement.
+The method holds the AI capability levels back until G3 because the cost of a wrong level is bounded by the cost of replacing it; the cost of a wrong route is bounded by the size of the engagement.

-The five most common routing errors sit together because they are variants of the same mistake: choosing a tool before the routing is clear.
+The five most common routing errors sit together because they are variants of the same mistake: choosing an AI level before the routing is clear.
 Promoting a rule-based piece to an LLM because LLMs are newer.
 Demoting a judgment piece to a classifier because the classifier performs well on the training distribution.
 Reaching for an agent when a single function call would do.
 Routing to classical ML without a label budget.
 Routing to retrieval-augmented generation when the knowledge base is not retrievable-quality yet.
-The atlas entries for each of these tools say this in the when not to use section.
-Chapter 8 treats them one by one.
+The toolkit entries for each of these levels say this in the when not to use section.
+Chapter 7 treats them one by one.

-The atlas itself is not a glossary.
-Every entry follows the same eight-section template: purpose, anatomy, example, pitfalls, when not to use, provenance, related tools, verification tag.
-Twenty-six tools recur across the method.
+The toolkit itself is not a glossary.
+Every entry — analytical tool or AI level — follows the same eight-section template: purpose, anatomy, example, pitfalls, when not to use, provenance, related tools, verification tag.
+Twenty-six entries recur across the method, distributed across the five gates.
 They are the toolbox — no more, no fewer.

 3.5 Overlays and indices